Search the Health Library

-A Phase II Trial of HKI-272 (Neratinib) for Patients with Human Epidermal Growth Factor Receptor 2 (HER2)-Positive Breast cancer and Brain Metastases
+A Phase II Trial of HKI-272 (Neratinib) and Capecitabine for Patients with Human Epidermal Growth Factor Receptor 2 (HER2)-Positive Breast cancer and Brain Metastases

-The purpose of this research study is to find out if a drug called neratinib is helpful in the treatment of HER2-positive breast cancer that has spread to the brain.
+The purpose of this research study is to find out if a drug called neratinib when given with capecitabine is helpful in the treatment of HER2-positive breast cancer that has spread to the brain.
 Neratinib is an experimental cancer drug taken by mouth that belongs to a class of drugs called tyrosine kinase inhibitors.
+Capecitabine is approved by the FDA for the treatment of breast cancer.
+The FDA is allowing the use of capecitabine in combination with neratinib in this research study.
 Some participants in the study may also receive trastuzumab (Herceptin).
 Herceptin is an FDA approved drug for the treatment of HER2-positive breast cancer.

 Patients who have HER2-positive breast cancer that has spread to the brain or patients with brain metastasis that has progressed after prior treatment that may or may not be having surgery may be eligible to join this study.